Intractable Mechanical Noise in a Condo

 Image 2 - Condo apartment with curtain wall windows.

-I was not able to measure ambient noise in the condominium apartment with the roof-top unit chiller off.
-There was some traffic noise audible during the test.
-However, the ambient noise does not contain the 400 Hz frequency component visible in the tested spectrum.
-Therefore, the level indicated at this frequency is accurate and not affected by ambient noise.
+Ambient noise levels in the condominium apartment could not be measured with the roof-top chiller fully shut down, and some traffic noise was present during the test period.
+However, the ambient noise did not contain the 400 Hz tonal component observed in the measurement spectrum.
+Therefore, the level measured at 400 Hz can be considered accurate and not influenced by ambient noise.

 Permitted levels of noise